 It kind of doesn’t come as a surprise, then, that Summer and Marissa fall out in season 3.
 Marissa – jealous of Summer’s long-term relationship with Seth and ‘perfect’ home life – lashes out, and Summer tells her to grow up, adding “Aren’t you just the saddest girl in the world?”

 I get Summer’s frustrations.
-I really do.
+I really do!
 And the thing is, if Marissa would just BREATHE, she’d be able to see that Summer’s life is far from perfect.
 Everything that Marissa deals with, Summer deals with too, because it’s impossible to avoid Marissa’s melancholy.
 Summer’s relationship with Seth is pretty much fraught with drama throughout The OC, and between Seth blowing off his Brown interview and telling her he doesn’t love her anymore, I’m sure season-3-Summer has enough to deal with.
-But, as usual, she’s left to battle with it on her own.
+But, as usual, she’s left to battle it on her own.
 Perhaps Marissa’s worst quality as a friend is that when the chips are down, she becomes so consumed by what’s happening in her world that she doesn’t always remember that her pals are trying to navigate scary little paths of their own.

 But when I say ‘niceness’, I actually don’t mean ‘generosity’.
 I mean the good old-fashioned nice gal syndrome that Marissa encapsulates perfectly.
 If you don’t know what I mean, I will say a few words which might jog your memory: OLIVER.
 TREY.
 JOHNNY.